kovach/web2/docs/index.md

 All relations appearing on the right hand side of a logical rule are defined to be logical relations.
 They cannot be modified by imperative rules.

-## Rule Summary
+## Rule Type Summary

-An application of an imperative rule may

-- create new events;
-- consume events, using linear patterns; and
-- create new node values within events.

-In contrast, logical rules do not *mutate* the database:

-- A given fact is true only if some logical rule requires it.
-- Linear patterns may not appear in the query.
+A match for an imperative rule may consume events and create new events.
+Each new event has a unique identity.
+They persist unless they are consumed.

+A match for a logical rule represents a conditional proof of some fact.
+If its conditions become false, it is retracted.
+Multiple proofs of a single fact are combined; patterns can only observe a fact's truth value.
+If all proofs of a fact are retracted, the consequent fact is also retracted.

 Logical rules are useful for computing dynamic properties of objects.

-Imperative rules are useful for interacting with external input, describing mutations, and breaking nondeterminism.
+Imperative rules are useful for interacting with external input, describing state machines, and emulating function evaluation.

 # Rule Evaluation Order
 Rules are not generally required to be